After 2 years research, I think I've finally found...

 I suppose so.

 But I'm not worried about that.
-You see, my goal and our mission at Solutions From Science is always to provide as much value as possible to as many deserving people as possible.
+You see, my goal and our mission at Powerful Living is always to provide as much value as possible to as many deserving people as possible.
 So, if I have to offer an ultra-generous guarantee to gain the trust of those kinds of people, but, lose a few dollars in extra returns, so be it.

 I'm perfectly okay with that.